varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-hashing.rst

  }

-As you can see it first chucks in req.url then req.http.host if it exsists.
-It is worth pointing out that Varnish doesn't lowercase the hostname or the URL before hashing it so in thery having Varnish.org/ and varnish.org/ would result in different cache entries.
+As you can see it first chucks in req.url then req.http.host if it exists.
+It is worth pointing out that Varnish doesn't lowercase the hostname or the URL before hashing it so in theory having Varnish.org/ and varnish.org/ would result in different cache entries.
 Browers however, tend to lowercase hostnames.